Lacey Turner: EastEnders

 On 6 December 2013, it was announced that Turner would be returning to EastEnders, to reprise her role as Stacey.
 Turner began filming in January 2014.
 She made her on-screen return on 7 February 2014 and departed on 25 March 2014.
 She returned full-time in August 2014.
 Since returning to the show she has featured in a highly acclaimed postpartum psychosis storyline.
+Turner took maternity leave from the soap in August 2019 and April 2021 respectively.
+During her third maternity leave in February 2025, Turner returned a month after giving birth to star in a live episode celebrating the 40th anniversary of the soap opera.